A 1953 short story by Jerome Bixby.

 - Stepford Smiler: The only way to keep Anthony happy is to think happy thoughts and act like everything's okay.

-- Stop Helping Me!: In the original short story, the townspeople apply the "real good" mantra to everything that happens, whether or not Anthony is directly responsible, for fear that he might sense unhappiness from someone he likes and cause damage with a poorly informed attempt to help.
+- Stop Helping Me!: In-universe in the original short story, the townspeople apply the "real good" mantra to everything that happens, whether or not Anthony is directly responsible, for fear that he might sense unhappiness from someone he likes and cause damage with a poorly informed attempt to help.
 The television adaptation deemphasizes this element and focuses on the fear of Anthony deliberately using his powers in anger.

 - Telepathy: Don't even think anything bad about Anthony.
 Really, don't.